 The differences between active and passive pickups are vast.
 Just about everything from construction to tone is different

 The practical difference between the two is that passive pickups are in essence transducers, whereas active picks are electromagnets.

 A passive pickup is made by wrapping copper wire around a magnet.
 This causes the string above pickup to magnetise.
 When the string moves, this disrupts the magnetic field which in turn creates an electronic signal in the copper wire.

-Active pickups use copper coilings as well but require far fewer.
-Their circuitry is powered by a 9volt battery and includes an active preamp.
-This preamp is needed to boost the signal and the EQ.
+Active pickups use copper coilings as well but require far less of them.
+Their circuitry is powered by a 9 volt battery and includes an active preamp.
+This preamp is needed to boost the signal and power the EQ.